Emergency Contact and Current Medical Needs

 Diphtheria, Tetanus, Pertussis (DTP)

-- Kindergarten: 4 or more of DTaP or DT, or any combination.
-If all four doses were given before the 4th birthday, a fifth dose is required.
-If the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth dose is not required
+- Kindergarten: Four (4) or more doses of DTaP or DT, or any combination.
+If all four doses were given before the 4th birthday, a fifth (5) dose is required.
+If the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required.

-- Grades 1-12: 4 or more of DTaP or DT, or any combination.
-Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven and up.
+- Grades 1-12: Four (4) or more doses of DTaP or DT, or any combination.
+Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.

-- Grade 7-12: 1 dose of Tdap vaccine must be administered prior to entry.
+- Grades 7-12: One (1) dose of Tdap vaccine must be administered prior to entry.

-- K-7: 3 or more doses of IPV.
+- K-8: Three (3) or more doses of IPV.
 The FINAL dose must be administered on or after the 4th birthday regardless of the number of previous doses.
-If a combination of OPV and IPV was received, 4 doses of either vaccine are required.
+If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.

-- Grades 8-12: 3 or more doses of IPV or OPV.
-If the third dose of either series was received prior to the fourth birthday, a fourth dose is required; If a combination of OPV and IPV was received, 4 doses of either vaccine are required.
+- Grades 9-12: Three (3) or more doses of IPV or OPV.
+If the third dose of either series was received prior to the fourth birthday, a fourth (4) dose is required; If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.

 Measles, Mumps, Rubella (MMR)

-- K-12: 2 doses of MMR.
-Dose 1 must be administered on or after the first birthday.
-The second dose must be administered at least 28 days after dose 1.
+- K-12: Two (2) doses of MMR.
+Dose one (1) must be administered on or after the first birthday.
+The second dose must be administered at least 28 days after dose one (1).

-- K-7: 2 doses of varicella vaccine must be administered prior to entry.
-Dose 1 must be administered on or after the first birthday.
-The second dose should be administered at least three months after dose one
+- K-8: Two (2) doses of varicella vaccine must be administered prior to entry.
+Dose one (1) must be administered on or after the first birthday.
+The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after the first dose, it is considered valid.

-- Grade 8-11: 1 dose of varicella vaccine must be administered on or after the first birthday.
+- Grades 9-12: One (1) dose of varicella vaccine must be administered on or after the first birthday.

-- Grade 7-8: One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry
+- Grades 7-9: One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.

-- Grade 12: Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry****
+- Grades 12: Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.